IT Procurement Review (ITPR)

 External storage devices (flash drives, portable hard drives) intended to store Level 1 or Level 2 data External storage devices (flash drives, portable hard drives) that will not store Level 1 or Level 2 data

-Cloud applications, web applications, web hosting services, or domain registrations.
-Wireless presenters for classroom use
+Cloud applications, web applications, web hosting services, or domain registrations Wireless presenters for classroom use

-Application, service, subscription, or software for computers, tablets, or servers that will be used by an entire department, class, or campuswide.
-Software, application, subscription, or services used by a single person unless it stores or processes level 1 data.
+Application, service, subscription, or software for computers, tablets, or servers that will be used by an entire department, class, or campus-wide Software, application, subscription, or services used by a single person unless it stores or processes level 1 data.
 (Unless there is another cited requirement) All software must be current versions and properly licensed for University use (many popular 'free' software applications are only free for *home* use... not campus use).

 **If purchasing with a Procurement Card, then submit an ITPR**

-Computer desktops, laptops, and tablet hardware (standard computers purchased through ITSS do not require an ITPR) In the case of existing pre-approved computer components as an integral part of an existing approved technology system; when the computer components of that system need to be repaired or replaced.
+Cameras and video recording devices (except webcams and document cameras used for videoconferencing) In the case of existing pre-approved computer components as an integral part of an existing approved technology system, when the computer components of that system need to be repaired or replaced.

-Cameras and video recording devices (except webcams and document cameras used for videoconferencing) Internal computer parts (for repair/upgrade of existing equipment only)
+Fax machines Internal computer parts (for repair/upgrade of existing equipment only)

-Professional services or consulting agreements that result in installation of electronic devices or development or deployment of software applications that would otherwise meet the requirements for an IT Procurement Review.
-UPS battery backup for desktop computers
+Professional services or consulting agreements that result in the installation of electronic devices or the development or deployment of software applications that would otherwise meet the requirements for an IT Procurement Review.
+Webcams and document cameras for use in video conferencing and lecture recording

-Professional services or consulting agreements that involve access to campus data or collects personal information or data pertaining to students, faculty, or staff.
-General equipment other than software, applications, subscriptions, services, computers, and printers (e.g. keyboards, mice, digital pens, desktop speakers, headsets, calculators, electric staplers, etc.)
+Professional services or consulting agreements that involve access to campus data or collect personal information or data pertaining to students, faculty, or staff.

-Electronic articles, subscriptions, or service intended for institutional use or is required reading for a course.
-Service, subscription, or electronic articles used by one person (e.g. online newspaper and journal subscriptions); individual LinkedIn subscriptions (note that these would still require an exception to use a procurement card).
+Services that request, intake, process, store, or provide data/information of students, faculty, employees, or members of the campus community Service, subscription, or electronic articles used by one person (e.g., online newspaper and journal subscriptions); individual LinkedIn subscriptions (note that these would still require an exception to use a procurement card).

-Proprietary components used by FMS in building management systems (except for computers and items that connect to the campus network).
+Conference room systems, devices, software, or applications requiring security setup to operate on the campus network (example: Meeting Owl) Proprietary components used by FMS in building management systems (except for computers and items that connect to the campus network).

 Still need help?
 Contact IT Support Services for further assistance.